 You should also know FMLA does not guarantee paid leave from your employer, either.
 It just guarantees you’re safe from being replaced while you’re out on leave.

-The biggest consideration point is that you have to have the policy in place before getting pregnant.
-Which means having to pay premiums before getting pregnant and while pregnant, too.
-In addition, there might be a waiting period between the qualifying event (the birth or adoption of your child) and when payments start.
+The biggest consideration point is that you have to have the policy in place before getting pregnant, which means having to pay premiums before getting pregnant and while pregnant, too.
+Also, there might be a waiting period between the qualifying event (the birth or adoption of your child) and when payments start.
 These policies can cover anywhere from 50% to 100% of your salary for about 6 weeks.
 Some may pay longer for having a C-section or any other complications.

 Paid or unpaid?